HirokiHamaguchi/latexlint/rules/LLArticle/README.md

 Detect wrong article usage in `.tex` or `.md` files.
 For example, `A $n$-dimensional` should be `An $n$-dimensional` (We might add more patterns in the future).

-Such errors cannot be detected by grammar checkers such as Grammarly, since it contains a math equation.
+Such error cannot be detected by grammar checkers such as Grammarly, since it contains a math equation.